Museum of Fine Arts of São Paulo: History

 In 1932, by virtue of the state decree, the institution, renamed the School of Fine Arts of São Paulo, became responsible for managing the collection of the Pinacoteca de Estado.
 The two institutions were closely linked during most of the 1930s, a period in which they also shared the same building, on Rua Onze de Agosto, and the same director, Paulo Vergueiro Lopes de Leão.
 The School of Fine Arts also had a major influence on the organization of the first editions of Salão Paulista de Belas Artes, in which several of its graduates took part.
 The administrative bond between the School of Fine Arts and the Pinacoteca do Estado was broken in 1939 when a reform of the São Paulo executive power organization chart restored the museum's status as an autonomous organ.
 Nevertheless, both would continue to share the same space after being transferred to the old building of the Lyceum of Arts and Crafts of São Paulo in the Jardim da Luz.

 The proximity of the state art collection to the Pinacoteca of the State would alleviate the deficiency resulting from the lack of an own art gallery that served as a reference to didactic activities.
 Still, the School of Fine Arts maintained its intention to create art galleries, with works of students and pensioners, copies, reproductions and anything else necessary for the development of teaching', as stated in its regulations.
-The exhibitions of student works would continue in the Lyceum building highlighting in this context some museological studies in the area of expography, punctually marked by pioneering practices, in line with the late transitions environment of academicism for cutting edge production.
+The exhibitions of student works would continue in the Lyceum building.
 At the same time, the institution's collection grew through the sporadic acquisition of works and donations from students and teachers.